SUSE/cf-buildpack-packager-docker/README.md

 cf buildpacks
 ```

-### Build latest released versions of all SUSE buildpacks
+### Build latest released versions of all SUSE buildpacks for opensuse42 stack

 ```
-docker run -it --rm -v $PWD:/out splatform/cf-buildpack-packager SUSE all
+docker run -it --rm -v $PWD:/out splatform/cf-buildpack-packager SUSE all opensuse42
 ```

 It is not possible to specify older version numbers when building *all* buildpacks.